The investigation into Russian involvement in the 2016 presidential election continues – with Special Counsel Robert Mueller at its helm.

 Additionally, George Papadopoulos pleaded guilty in 2017 to one count of making false statements to investigating FBI agents, according to court documents.
 Papadopoulos was a foreign policy adviser for Trump’s campaign.

 Alex van der Zwaan, an attorney, pleaded guilty to lying to investigators about Gates in the Russia inquiry.
 In April 2018, he was sentenced to 30 days in prison, making him the first to be sentenced in the investigation.
+He was released from prison on June 4 and turned over to Immigration and Customs Enforcement officials.

 Richard Pinedo, a California man who sold bank accounts to Russians meddling in the election, pleaded guilty in February 2018 to using stolen identities to set up the accounts.
 The U.S. government said Pinedo was not aware he was dealing with Russians when he sold the accounts, however.